OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationroot_list_classes.md

 GET https://graph.microsoft.com/beta/education/classes
 ```
 ##### Response
-The following is an example of the response.

->**Note:** The response object shown here might be shortened for readability.
-All the properties will be returned from an actual call.
+Here is an example of the response.
+Note: The response object shown here may be truncated for brevity.
+All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,